coder/docs/getting-started/intellij.md

 description: Get started with Coder as an IntelliJ user.
 ---

-This article will walk you through the process of getting started with a Coder workspace and a project that leverages IntelliJ.
+This article will walk you through getting started with a Coder workspace and a project that leverages IntelliJ.
 You'll learn how to:

 - Connect Coder to your Git provider;
 - Create a workspace;